bpk68/gatsby-netlify-cms/src/pages/blog/nest-cam-nest-protect-and-nest-thermostat-review-1-year-in.md

 Again, **nest aware works like a charm** and their new **basic plan is only £40** ish per year - it just stings a little (in mind and wallet) to have to pay _more_ on top of an already expensive product.

-Nest thermostat (gen 3)
+<a name="nest-thermostat-gen-3"></a>Nest thermostat (gen 3)
 -----------------------

-Having suffered at the hands of many, many a bad thermostat experience (it's an entire post in itself), the [nest thermostat](\"https://nest.com/uk/thermostats/\") is a breath of fresh air.
+Having suffered at the hands of many, many a bad thermostat experience (it's an entire post in itself), the [nest thermostat](https://nest.com/uk/thermostats/) is a breath of fresh air.
 This was our first purchase in the line of nest products and easily remains the best.

 We've gone from a complicated mess of buttons, levers, pulleys and masters degree in thermostat settings, to a simple push and a dial.
 Aces.